* The website pertains to August 2017 enrollment *

 The program is academically challenging and labor-intensive due to its mastery-based approach to academic and clinical education.
 In short, students are required to achieve a master level performance of 85% on key academic and clinical evaluations / examinations.
 Students may be required to repeat (with a limited number of attempts) such evaluations / examinations until an 85% are achieved.
 Academic and clinical probation may be required for students who struggle academically and/or clinically.

 Vacations are assigned to students between semesters.
 Additionally students have personal time off (PTO) to be used for personal reasons.
 Students who wish to take time off outside of assigned vacations must do so at their own PTO.
 Assigned vacations will not be re-scheduled

-The Radiography Program honors the following hospital recognized holidays.
+The St. Vincent College of Health Professions honors the following hospital recognized holidays.
 Students are not assigned to clinic or class on these holidays.
 Holiday time is not deducted from the student’s PTO.